dvvincent/vergeos-mcp-server/BLOG-POST.md

 Want to try it yourself?
 Here's the 5-minute setup:

+### Option 1: Direct Connection (Recommended)

+Connect directly to your VergeOS server—no intermediate server needed:

 ```bash
 # 1. Create the directory
 mkdir -p ~/.mcp/vergeos && cd ~/.mcp/vergeos